 Getting Started With Your Ironing Business

-Next you will need to make some notices.
+Next, you will need to make some notices.
 These can be simple but effective.
-If you have a printer you can design one on the computer and print it off.
-If not simply write on a 3″ X 5″ card.
+If you have a printer, you can design one on the computer and print it out.
+If not, simply write on a 3″ x 5″ card.
 You should say what it is you do, who you are, and a phone number.
 Another positive item to include is “no pets and non-smoking house.”
 People don’t want their clothes returned smelling of smoke or covered in pet hair.
 If you are a non-smoker without pets, definitely put this on your ad.
 This will increase your customer base.

-Ironing lessons from a Pro
+Ironing Lessons From a Pro

 Below are two videos from a man who knows his stuff.
-Although you may believe you are ironing correctly, take a look at these videos.
+Although you may believe you're ironing correctly, take a look at these videos.
 He will show you how to iron shirts and pants (trousers) perfectly.
 Remember, this is a business, and time is money.
 The best way to iron is the most efficient way.

 How Much to Charge for Ironing Service